IAM-CVC/CovAIR/README.md

 - `XRayCovidDiagnosis_EarlyDetection.m`
 - `XRayCovidDiagnosis_ParameterTunning.m`
 - `XRayExploring_DimReductionAssessment.m`
+- `SampleInfo2PRLData.m`: Convert data to PLR structure.

-*Important: XRayTest.mat is too large for GitHub.
-You can download from [here](https://uab.sharepoint.com/:u:/s/COVID-192/EXq27EngzYhAgp9_8zepEqcBrI1ftLDKsh1in-PXPdzmzg?e=4R7lAp)
+*Important: for NIH Chest X-ray Dataset, XRayTest.mat is too large.
+You can generate it by using SampleInfo2PRLData.m

 ## Citation